DataJuggler/DataJuggler.Core.Cryptography/README.md

 string encrypted = CryptographyHelper.EncryptString(stringToEncrypt);

-The encryption algorithm will return a different result every you encrypt a string.
+The encryption algorithm will return a different result every time you encrypt a string.

 # Decryption